brugal/wolfcamql/README-wolfcam.txt

 * In Windows dpi awareness is set to prevent scaling.
 This can be disabled with '--no-dpi-aware' command line option.
 * cg_bleedTime to control the amount of time player bleeding is shown on screen
 * com_logo to control logo cinematic when the program starts
+* /cinematic_restart [all | <cinematic number>] to restart videos (applies to current cinematic video and videoMap shaders)
+* /cinematiclist command to list currently loaded cinematics
+* more than one videoMap shader can be played at the same time
 * /unset command can use '*' at end of name to perform pattern matching.
 Ex: /unset cg_*

 * r_debugScaledImages to show non power of two scaled images